Policy & Systems Change

 Through Policy Advising, All Our Kin partners with state and local leaders who are eager to support and strengthen family child care in their communities, offering concrete strategies and guidance to move the needle on family child care policy and practice.

 Interested in policy advising for state and local leaders, individual agencies, and cross-sector teams?
-Submit an interest form here.
+Find more information here.

 RAshleyJaffeAwards15AOK-HiRes20-2605.jpg